 - Inheritance planning.
 Another essential part of every estate plan is determining what you want to happen to your property after you die.
 Making decisions about inheritance is something that everyone has the right to do, but it is not something you can do anyway you choose.
 The legal reality is that you have to make your inheritance decisions in ways that are recognized by New York law.
 Whether you create a last will and testament, incorporate a revocable living trust into your plans, or use other inheritance planning devices, you must be sure that your choices are protected and will be recognized when the time comes.

-Getting Legal Help with LGBT Estate Planning in Rochester, New York
+Getting Legal Help with LGBTQ Estate Planning in Rochester, New York

-LGBT individuals and couples alive today have many, if not all, of the same estate planning rights and abilities as everyone else.
-Though the law is now recognizing more and more LGBT rights, that doesn’t automatically mean that LGBT people in New York can rest comfortably, especially when it comes to estate planning.
+LGBTQ individuals and couples alive today have many, if not all, of the same estate planning rights and abilities as everyone else.
+Though the law is now recognizing more and more LGBTQ rights, that doesn’t automatically mean that LGBTQ people in New York can rest comfortably, especially when it comes to estate planning.

 If you want to protect your rights and make decisions about your estate, you should reach out to the Law Offices of Michael Robinson as soon as possible.
 Once you schedule an appointment with us, we can sit down with you, discuss your concerns, and help you craft a plan that meets all of your needs.